 Caring for someone you love can be rewarding, but it’s a tough job.
 The average age for a young carer is just 12 years old.

 Young carers often put aside their own needs so they can provide support and care for someone close to them.
-Our Young Carers Support Service helps these incredible young people navigate their way through this important stage in their lives.
+The Isle of Wight Young Carers Support Service helps these incredible young people navigate their way through this important stage in their lives.

 What is a young carer?